-I used Gluten Free Pantry’s Chocolate Truffle Brownie mix for this recipe – it’s very gooey and fudgy.
-If you can’t find it in stores, you can order online here or use any other GF brownie mix.
-They ship to Canada and the US.
+I used Gluten-Free Pantry’s Chocolate Truffle Brownie mix for this recipe – it’s very gooey and fudgy.
+If you can’t find it in stores, you can use any other GF brownie mix.
 I’ve also used Pamela’s GF Brownie Mix and love the texture – less gooey and more cakey.

 Low Fat Peppermint Patty Brownies (Gluten-Free)

 - 1 Package brownie mix (Gluten Free Pantry brand)

 - 2 egg replacements (Ener-G brand)

 - 1 cup coconut yogurt (vanilla flavour (or plain yogurt with 1 tsp vanilla extract))